danr57/Ghosts/README.md

 # Ghosts
-A 3D reimagining of the classic game Pac-Man
+A game engine written in Java, using LWJGL 3.0 to implement OpenGL.

+This is currently a work-in-progress.